ikhsanalatsary/webpack-gulp-es6-angular-express/README.md

   * Code coverage for the unit tests thanks to [babel-istanbul](https://github.com/jmcriffey/babel-istanbul)
   * Optional use of [js-beautify](https://github.com/beautify-web/js-beautify) to prettify javascript source files

-A port of that workflow, offering the same features, to the incoming [webpack 2](https://github.com/webpack/webpack) can also be found in the `webpack2-babel6` branch of that repository.
+A port of that workflow, offering the same features, to the incoming [webpack 2](https://github.com/webpack/webpack) can also be found in the [webpack2-babel6](https://github.com/anlambert/webpack-gulp-es6-angular-express/tree/webpack2-babel6) branch of that repository.
+On the contrary of webpack 1.x, it allows to perform [tree shaking](https://medium.com/modus-create-front-end-development/webpack-2-tree-shaking-configuration-9f1de90f3233#.8o21apggi) in production mode to further reduce the size of output bundles (but you need to write your modules with ES6 syntax for that feature to work).

 ## Installation